rowangayleschaefer/hackathon_project/README.md

 Project was completed in a working day (the presentation and readme were completed afterward for use in portfolio.)
 The [.ipynb file](https://github.com/rowangayleschaefer/hackathon_project/blob/main/hackathon.ipynb) provides summary statistics on a dataset of buyer transactions from an online retailer, and multiple machine learning models are used to predict probability of customers buying a specific item based on their past transaction history.

-This was a very unique dataset - I would have liked to have additional info on the type of retailer this was from, because some of the products were unusual!

 <br />